 Casework Services helps seniors and their families or caregivers access community resources that will help enable them to remain independent in safe and familiar surroundings.
 Individual client assessment plans are developed and reviewed to ensure needs are identified and met.

 Managing Business Affairs that are Personal (MAP) offers assistance with financial management for day-to-day personal business affairs.
-Staff members help seniors manage their income and expenses through counseling, budgeting, and assistance with check writing and bill paying.
+Staff members help senior adults manage their income and expenses through counseling, budgeting, and assistance with check writing and bill paying.

-Caregiver Respite, Referral, and Information Services (CRRIS) provides information to seniors’ families/caregivers on available resources including services, equipment, and supplies that will help reduce caregiver stress, make their duties more manageable, and enable them to spend more quality time with their loved one.
+Caregiver Respite, Referral, and Information Services (CRRIS) provides information to seniors’ families/caregivers on available resources including services, equipment, and supplies helping reduce caregiver stress, making their caregiver duties more manageable, and enabling them to spend more quality time with their loved one.

-The Center for Prevention of Elder Abuse, Neglect, and Exploitation promotes AWARENESS of the often hidden tragedies of Abuse, Neglect, and Exploitation through direct services, counseling, community education, and collaboration with volunteers, families, caregivers, law enforcement professionals, health care providers, and the general public.
-We promote changes in societal attitudes toward seniors and/or disabled adult by emphasizing self-esteem, self-advocacy and self-responsibility through AWARENESS.
+The Center for the Prevention of Elder Abuse, Neglect, and Exploitation promotes the hidden tragedies of Elder Abuse, Neglect, and Exploitation through direct services, counseling, community education, and collaboration with volunteers, families, caregivers, law enforcement professionals, health care providers, and the general public.
+We promote and seek changes in societal attitudes toward senior adults and/or disabled adults by emphasizing self-esteem, self-advocacy and self-responsibility through AWARENESS, EDUCATION, and PREVENTION.